Giuliana Sgrena: Kidnapping

 Sgrena was kidnapped outside Baghdad University by gunmen in February 2005.
 In an article from March 2003 she had spoken openly about her concern for the security situation in Baghdad and her fear of being kidnapped.
 Anti-globalization activist Naomi Klein reported that Sgrena was "fully aware" of but willing to take "tremendous risks" in order to document the war.

-Sgrena defended her decision to risk kidnapping as a necessary part of working as an unembedded reporter in a warzone.
+Sgrena defended her decision to risk being kidnapping as a necessary part of working as an unembedded reporter in a warzone.
 She points to her reporting on such critical incidents as the Second Battle of Fallujah, where, she argues, only unembedded reporters were able to report the level of destruction in the city and the ferocity of urban warfare, which according to her included the use of napalm.

 She was later shown in a video pleading that the demands of her kidnappers, the withdrawal of Italian troops from Iraq, be fulfilled.
 Her release was subsequently negotiated and she was freed on 4 March 2005.
 Italy allegedly paid $US6 million in ransom for her release.